 A formidable English actress whose portrayal of EastEnders' matriarch Lou Beale created one of British television's most enduring and tough-minded characters.

-Anna Wing brought a lifetime of experience to a role that would make her a household name.
+Anna Wing was cast as Lou Beale in the new BBC soap opera 'EastEnders' in 1985 at the age of 70.
 Long before Albert Square, she was a stalwart of British theatre and television, working consistently from the 1940s onward with a no-nonsense presence.
-Then, in 1985, at the age of 70, she was cast as Lou Beale, the fierce, moralistic heart of the new BBC soap opera 'EastEnders.'
-With her hair in a net and a glare that could freeze the Thames, Wing didn't just play a grandmother; she embodied an entire postwar East End attitude—resilient, judgmental, and fiercely protective of her family.
-Her performance was instantly iconic, setting the show's gritty, emotional tone and making Lou a national figure.
+With her hair in a net and a glare that could freeze the Thames, Wing embodied an entire postwar East End attitude—resilient, judgmental, and fiercely protective of her family.
+Her performance set the show's gritty, emotional tone and made Lou a national figure.
 Wing left the series after three years, but the character's shadow loomed for decades.
-She returned to the stage and other TV roles, her career a testament to the power of an actor who knows exactly who they are and delivers it without a hint of sentimentality.
+She returned to the stage and other TV roles, her career a testament to the power of an actor who knows exactly who they are.

 1901–1927